The {\em 4DLO} and other tubing models of $S^3$ symmetry: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by the Gathering for Gardner and the National Museum of Mathematics; and by the Institut Henri Poincar\'e (UAR 839 CNRS-Sorbonne Universit\'e, Labex Carmin ANR-10-LABX-59-01'); we are especially grateful to unnamed donors, to Cindy Lawrence, and to the MoMath staff for helping bringing {\em 4DLO} to life.
+We thank the referees for improving this paper with many helpful comments.
+Figure~\ref{celldown24s} courtesy (left) National Museum of Mathematics (MoMath), (right) Gathering For Gardner Foundation (G4G), Stephen Inglima.
+This work has been supported by G4G; MoMath; Institut Henri Poincar\'e (UAR 839 CNRS-Sorbonne Universit\'e, Labex Carmin ANR-10-LABX-59-01'); and Universidad Nacional Autónoma de México.
+We are especially grateful to unnamed donors, to Cindy Lawrence, and to the MoMath staff for helping bringing {\em 4DLO} to life.
 The first author expresses deep appreciation for the second author's ability to make these things real.

 {

 }